ldsouza/ldsouza.github.io/_posts/2016-08-25-ssis-remove-duplicate-rows.md

 comments: false
 title: SSIS - Remove Duplicate Rows
 ---
 There are several ways to remove duplicate records during an ETL process.
-An easy way to do this is using the SSIS Sort Transformation.
+An easy way to accomplish this is using the SSIS Sort Transformation.

 Create a Data Flow Task in SSIS.
 Drag an OLEDB Source task, Sort Transformation and OLEDB Destination task to the Design screen.